Four keynote speakers are expected to present at ICCPR 2018 in Tallinn.

 Professor Straubhaar’s primary teaching, research and writing interests are in global media, digital media and the digital divide in the US and other countries, Brazilian and Latin American television, media and migration, and global television production and flow.
 He has authored several books, including The Persistence of Inequity in the Technopolis: Race, Class and the Digital Divide in Austin, Texas (University of Texas Press 2011), World Television from Global to Local (Sage 2007), and Media Now, a textbook he co-authored with Bob LaRose which has been reprinted nine times.
 He has also edited and co-edited several volumes, as well as published numerous articles and essays on global media, digital inclusion, Latin American media, media flow and culture, and other topics.

-Madina Tlostanova is a postcolonial and postsocialist researcher and fiction writer with a decolonial political, epistemic, and aesthetic agenda.
-She is Professor of Postcolonial Feminisms at Linköping University.
-She was previously a professor of philosophy at the Russian Presidential Academy of National Economy and Public Administration, and before that held a professorship in the history of philosophy and cultural studies at the Peoples’ Friendship University of Russia.
-She was also a DAAD professor at the University of Bremen (2006, 2011), an international researcher at Duke University (2007), a visiting scholar at Linköping University (2013) and Södertorn University (2014).
+Madina Tlostanova is a decolonial thinker and writer.
+She is Professor of Postcolonial Feminisms at Linköping University (Sweden).
+Previously, a DAAD professor at the University of Bremen (2006, 2011), an international researcher at Duke University (2007), a visiting scholar at Linköping University (2013) and Södertorn University (2014), she has taught several decolonial international summer schools in Tarragona, Middelburg and Telciu.